dfinke/ImportExcel/README.md

 iex (new-object System.Net.WebClient).DownloadString('https://raw.github.com/dfinke/ImportExcel/master/Install.ps1')
 ```

+# New to 25th July
+- Added parameter completer to Add-ConditionalFormatting/PatternColor  New-ConditionalText PatternColor&BackgroundColor
+- Changed charting.ps1 and examples\charts\*.ps1 to use New-ExcelChartDefinition instead of New-ExcelChart
+- Quick charts in Export-excel were too wide (now 800 pixels instead of 1200), and now support show percent, ShowCategory and NoLegend Parameters
+- Fixed bug in Add-ExcelChart where XAxisPosition and YAxisPostion would not be set correctly
+- Fixed bug in Set-Format where enums with a value of zero, or zero numbers would not be set; added functionality to set-format to support -bold:$false -italic:$false etc.  (see #400)
+- Added tests for better coverage, and tweaked some tests to use few rows and/or columns for speed

 # What's new to 18th July 18
 - Moved chart creation into its own function (Add-Excel chart) within Export-Excel.ps1.
 Renamed New-Excelchart to New-ExcelChartDefinition to make it clearer that it is not making anything in the workbook (but for compatibility put an alias of New-ExcelChart in so existing code does not break).
 Found that -Header does nothing, so it isn't Add-Excel chart and there is a message that does nothing in New-ExcelChartDefinition .
 - Added -BarChart -ColumnChart -LineChart -PieChart parameters to Export-Excel for quick charts without giving a full chart definition.